Code switching revisited: Low-overhead magic state preparation using color codes: Comparison with prior work

 Nonetheless, we can compare our protocols to the other protocols in the literature that studied the quality of the magic state on an ungrown patch.
 There are two types of works in the literature, depending on how one quantifies the quality of the magic state.
 In the first approach, one performs a logical state tomography at the final step, by performing noiseless measurement on all the qubits followed by an error correction.
 In the second approach, one instead post-selects on observing a trivial syndrome.

-In the first approach, our numerical simulation reports a lower infidelity than the results in the literature, using identical error models; see Table~\ref{tab:comparisson} and ~\ref{tab:comparisson2}.
+In the first approach, our numerical simulation reports an infidelity on par with other state-of-the-art results in the literature, using similar error models (no idling errors were included in our simulations); see Tables~\ref{tab:comparisson} and ~\ref{tab:comparisson2}.
 For the second approach, we were unable to directly simulate at a physical error rate used in the literature; the infidelity resulting from the second approach is too low.
 Instead, we fitted the logical error rate with a polynomial at higher physical error rate and extrapolated.
 Needless to say, the result obtained this way cannot be directly compared to the results obtained from exact diagonalization~\cite{Itogawa2024,Gidney2024}.
 Nonetheless, it can serve as a proxy to understand how well our method would work.